muratk3n/thirdwave/en/README.md

 ---

-"The Biden team views inequality much more as something molded by human hands?the result of policies that have weakened workers and strengthened corporations' marketplace leverage.
+The Atlantic: "The Biden team views inequality much more as something molded by human hands, the result of policies that have weakened workers and strengthened corporations' marketplace leverage.
 To a greater degree than Obama's and especially Clinton's teams, it believes that generating widely shared prosperity isn't possible without aggressive government intervention"

 [Link](https://www.theatlantic.com/politics/archive/2021/05/biden-economy-inflation-yellen/618816/)